Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

 1. In your project, navigate to the 'Release' page under 'Pipelines'.
 Then choose the action to create a new pipeline.
 1. Select 'Empty Job' at the top of navigation pane to choose a template.
 1. In the next screen, enter a name for the stage such as 'DeployCustomPolicies'
+1. Add an artifact to the pipeline, follow prompts and choose your repo.
 1. Switch to 'Variables' tab.
 1. Add following variables
     1. Name: clientId, Value: 'applicationId of the app you created earlier'